pmaojo/ferrum/PLAN.md

 - [x] Shared model templates
 - [ ] Implement post-processing (run typeshare & formatting)
 - [ ] Add error handling and validation
+- [ ] Add `--with-auth`, `--with-jobs`, etc. flags to enable batteries-included templates

 ### 1.3 Typeshare Step

 The `typeshare` CLI keeps our Rust models synchronized with TypeScript on both the Studio dashboard and any generated project.

 1. Annotate structs in `shared-models/*.rs` with `#[typeshare]`.
 2. Invoke the CLI at the end of the generation pipeline: